Teen Car Insurance Policy: Key Factors to Consider

 • No texting, social media, or handheld phone use while driving.

-• Strict limits on nighttime driving and the number of passengers.
+• Limits on nighttime driving and number of passengers (especially early on).

 • Zero tolerance for impaired or distracted driving.

-• Reporting any tickets, accidents, or close calls immediately.
+• Immediate reporting of tickets, accidents, or close calls.

 FAQ